By: Karen J. Greenberg

 Over the past 20 years, significant progress has been made on the education front.
 After 2001, access to education among boys and girls increased tenfold.
 The US Agency for International Development (USAID), citing the Afghan Ministry of Higher Education, reports that “student enrollment grew from 900,000 male students in 2001 to more than 9.5 million students, 39 per cent of whom are girls, in 2020”.

 Much of this progress has been enabled by foreign donors.
 With such support, NGOs, working with UNICEF, have contributed to strengthening elementary education.
-USAID has developed programmes that engage US universities and schools to bolster the development of Afghan educational institutions.
-Donor-supported graduate programs, teaching training, certification programs, and guidance on educational standards have helped professionalise teaching and energise research.
+USAID has developed programs that engage US universities and schools to bolster the development of Afghan educational institutions.
+Donor-supported graduate programs, teaching training, certification programs, and guidance on educational standards have helped professionalize teaching and energize research.

 But delivering quality universal education in Afghanistan remains an uphill battle.
 According to UNICEF, an estimated 3.7 million Afghan children are out of school, more than half of them girls.
 The COVID-19 pandemic and the recent uptick in violence have created additional headwinds.
 As the withdrawal of US and NATO troops raises the risk of further violence, the maintenance — and expansion — of educational support is essential.